course-details-portlet

 • Improved their analytical skills

-• Their ability for critical reflection
+• Enhanced their ability for critical reflection

-• Their skill in written expression
+• Strengthened their written expression

-• Their skill in source criticism
+• Improved their skills in source criticism

 Learning methods and activities